code-terminator/invariant_rationalization/README.md

 # Invariant Rationalization
 This repo contains the Tensorflow implementation of [Invariant Rationalization](https://arxiv.org/abs/2003.09772) on the polluted [IMDB dataset](http://ai.stanford.edu/~amaas/data/sentiment/) (please refer to the paper for details) for the demo purpose.

 The original [beer review dataset](http://snap.stanford.edu/data/web-BeerAdvocate.html) has been removed by the dataset’s original author, at the request of the data owner, BeerAdvocate.
-To respect the wishes and legal rights of the data owner, we do not include it in our repo.
-We remain happy to provide assistance to generate data partition indices for the dataset, for any user who has rights to the data.
+To respect the wishes and legal rights of the data owner, we do not include the data in our repo.
+If you are interested in beer review, please first obtain the dataset from the original authors who released the dataset.
+We will then be happy to provide our data and environment partitions to whoever is granted rights to the data.
+Once you have access to the dataset and have prepared it in the desired format, please refer to the [beer_review branch](https://github.com/code-terminator/invariant_rationalization/tree/beer_review) of this repo.

 There is a short video that explains the main concepts of our work.
 If you find this work useful and use it in your research, please consider citing our paper.